 There are other ways to connect Points of View Reference Center with Ohio's Social Emotional Learning Standards.
 Explore other Teach with INFOhio blogs that provide integration ideas for Points of View Reference Center:

 Points of View Reference Center is one of INFOhio's most popular resources and makes a great addition to content area classrooms for grades 6–12.
 Check out these additional resources to help you use Points of View Reference Center in your classroom or school library.

 Join us for Monday Mini Lessons throughout the school year, focusing on new themes and practical applications for your teaching practice, using INFOhio's licensed digital content.
 If you have questions or comments, we are here to help!
 Please contact us at support.infohio.org.

-Mary Rowland is a Professional Instructional Specialist with INFOhio.
-A former high school English teacher with 14 years teaching experience, Mary is an accomplished leader who facilitated professional development in her previous district on integrating web-based tools into the classroom, Google Apps for Education, and writing across the curriculum.
+Mary Rowland is a Senior Instructional Specialist with INFOhio.
+A former high school English teacher with 14 years of teaching experience, Mary is an accomplished leader who facilitated professional development in her previous district on integrating web-based tools into the classroom, Google Apps for Education, and writing across the curriculum.
 During her career, Mary mentored student teachers and served on both the district and building leadership committees.
 She has earned a BA in English, an MS in Education: Curriculum, Instruction, and Assessment, and is a Google Certified Educator Level 2.
 Mary is passionate about supporting INFOhio’s mission to help Ohio’s educators integrate the tools and resources to strengthen education for Ohio’s students.